 This is what makes Museo Nicolis stand out as a centre for global relations, with its natural inclination for divulging and promoting the love for technology and mechanics in all their forms.

-The promotional initiatives, services for the public and the Business Community, aimed at generating resources for managing and developing the Museo, are an extraordinary platform both for the Nicolis-Lamacart Group’s activities and the overall enhancement of the territory, a tribute to the heritage marketing philosophy that has always inspired Nicolis.
+The promotional initiatives, services for the public and the Business Community, aimed at generating resources for managing and developing the Museo, are an extraordinary platform for the overall enhancement of the territory, a tribute to the heritage marketing philosophy that has always inspired Nicolis.

-This led to registration in the Museimpresa network (museimpresa.com), the Italian Association of Business Archives and Museums set up by Assolombarda and Confindustria to promote and place enterprises with a modern business culture onto the network.
-Silvia Nicolis, Vice President in this Institution, is committed to promoting top Italian enterprises and their brand heritage.
-Furthermore, she is member of Gruppo Tecnico Cultura of Confindustria Nazionale, the main association representing manufacturing and service companies in Italy.
+This led to registration in the Museimpresa network (museimpresa.com), the Italian Association of Business Archives and Museums set up by Assolombarda and Confindustria to promote and place enterprises with a modern business and social culture onto the network.

 Accompanying the exhibition area, Museo Nicolis has a multi-functional daylight area, with cutting edge fittings, specifically for conferences, business meetings and events and able to host hundreds of people.
 The 110 m² “Villoresi” Meeting Room is sound-proofed and equipped with the latest technologies and has an adjoining private and reserved VIP Room.
 Outside is a roof top terrace, the highly exclusive, 220 m² “Vistotal” multi-functional area for lunches, receptions and product presentations.
 Being entirely glazed, the natural light makes this area particularly suitable for photo shoots.
 The highly professional staff in the Congress Centre is able to set up and manage events of various sizes and types.